Abd al-Samad Khan: Campaign against Banda Singh Bahadur

 Two months after Abd‑us‑Samad Khan left Delhi to return to his government seat in Lahore, news arrived from Sirhind on the 16th Sha'ban, 1126 (26 August 1714).
-It was reported that about 7,000 Sikhs had attacked Rupar, a town on the left bank of the river Suiler.
+It was reported that about 7,000 Sikhs had attacked Rupar, a town on the left bank of the river Satluj.
 Khairja Mukaaram, the deputy of Zain‑ud‑Din Ahmad Khan of Sirhind, came out to confront them and is said to have defended the town well.
 In the ensuing battle, roughly 200 Sikhs were killed, and the rest were forced to retreat.

 In early 1715, when word of Sikh victories and advances in Punjab reached Delhi, Emperor Farrukh Siyar was deeply alarmed and mobilized a massive Mughal force.
 Over 20,000 troops under Qamar-ud-din Khan were dispatched from Delhi, with an additional 5,000 men from Sirhind.
 Orders were issued to Abd al-Samad Khan and his son Zakariya Khan to capture the Sikh leader Banda Singh alive.
 Despite commanding about 14,000 fighters, Banda Singh found himself cornered as the Mughal forces converged from every direction.
 Unable to reach the large, well-stocked fort at Gurdaspur, built to house up to 60,000 soldiers, he moved westward to take refuge in a fortified mansion at the village of Gurdas Nangal, about six kilometers from Gurdaspur, where he sheltered roughly 1,250 men and a few horses.
 The Mughal army quickly encircled this compound by digging deep trenches, setting up artillery batteries, and blocking any possible escape or resupply routes.
 Over the next eight grueling months—spanning a sweltering summer, a heavy monsoon, and a cold early winter—the defenders endured constant skirmishes and suffered severe shortages of food and fodder.
 Small groups of Sikhs repeatedly ventured out to gather what little supplies they could, but the siege gradually tightened until starvation and desperation took their toll.
 Finally, on 7 December 1715, the Mughal forces breached the defenses, ruthlessly killed many of the near-starved Sikhs, and captured Banda Singh along with his remaining 740 followers.
 On 22 December 1715, news of the capture of Banda Singh Bahadur was sent by Abd al-Samad Khan to Emperor Farrukh Siyar in Delhi.

 After being taken from Gurdas Nangal, Banda Singh Bahadur and the other Sikh prisoners were brought to Lahore.
 Even though he had been captured and jailed, his enemies still feared his supposed supernatural powers so much that they were constantly worried he might escape while on the road.
 In response, one Mughal officer volunteered to be tied to the same elephant, declaring, "If he tries to escape, I will plunge my dagger into him."